EFHIII/CACL/README.md

 ### `cacl.context.draw()`
 Draws the CACL context to its canvas
-This is when the conversion for linear sRGB to sRGB happens
+This is when the conversion for linear RGB to sRGB happens

 ### `cacl.context.setSize(width, height)`
 Sets the width and height of the CACL context's canvas